- How to trim a string in C

 A queue is something we see often in our daily lives.
-People stand in a queue to get into a bus, to get food in a buffet, buy tickets from the ticket counter, etc. Queues are a fair solution of ordering people to get a resource; people are served in the chronological order ...
+People stand in a queue to get into a bus, to get food in a buffet, buy tickets from the ticket counter, etc. Queues are a fair solution of ordering people to get a resource; people are served in the chronological order of ...

 - POSIX Threads Synchronization in C

 1.0 POSIX Threads Synchronization

 POSIX Threads provide multiple flows of execution within a process.
 The threads have their own stacks but share the global data and the heap.
 So the global variables are visible to multiple threads.
-Also, the threads need to synchronize their actions so that they jointly realize the overall ...
+Also, the threads need to synchronize their actions so that they jointly realize the overall objectives ...

 - POSIX Threads Programming in C

 - POSIX Semaphores in Linux

 Semaphores are used for process and thread synchronization.
 Semaphores are clubbed with message queues and shared memory under the Interprocess Communication (IPC) facilities in Unix-like systems such as Linux.
 There are two varieties of semaphores, the traditional System V semaphores and the newer POSIX semaphores.
-In ...
+In this ...

 - System V Semaphores in Linux

 A semaphore is a mechanism for synchronizing processes and threads.
 Semaphore, in Unix-like systems, are provided under interprocess communication (IPC) facilities along with message queues and shared memory.
-While message queues can be used by themselves for interprocess communication, semaphores are needed for implementing shared memory based interprocess communication systems.
-Semaphores are ...
+While message queues can be used by themselves for interprocess communication, semaphores are needed for implementing shared memory based interprocess communication systems. ...

 - Semaphore Basics

 A semaphore is a signalling mechanism used to regulate access to a shared resource like a railroad track.
 A semaphore is used to signal to the driver of a train whether he can go ahead on the track or not.
-The upward ...
+The upward position of ...